Top 15 Destinations in Thailand

 Our pick #1

 Straddling the Chao Phraya River, Bangkok is a bustling metropolis and the country’s capital.
-Known by locals as Krungthep, Bangkok is a city which many find at first overwhelming and chaotic.
-Founded in 1782, the city possesses many highly regarded attractions including the Grand Palace, magnificent wats, museums and parks.
-For those of you who enjoy shopping, Bangkok offers a plethora of choice from markets to trendy boutiques, as well as an exciting nightlife with trendy bars and clubs.
+Known by locals as Krungthep, Bangkok is a city that many find at first overwhelming and chaotic.
+Founded in 1782, the city possesses many highly regarded attractions including the Grand Palace, magnificent wats, museums, and parks.
+For those of you who enjoy shopping, Bangkok offers a plethora of choices from markets to trendy boutiques, as well as an exciting nightlife with trendy bars and clubs.
+And if you're on a budget, don't worry - there's plenty of free things to do in the city too!
 Bangkok will soon get under your skin.

 Our pick #2